vicsz/mla-c01-study-notes/README.md

 ### Reducing ML Costs
 - **Use Spot Instances** for training to reduce EC2 cost by up to 90%.
   → Use **Managed Spot Training** in SageMaker to auto-recover from interruptions.
+- Use **SageMaker Savings Plans** to commit to ML instance usage and reduce long-term costs.
+  → Applies to training and inference on SageMaker for flexible instance families and regions.
 - Use **SageMaker Serverless Inference** for low-volume, spiky traffic to avoid idle instance cost.
 - Use **SageMaker Multi-Model Endpoints** to host multiple models on a single endpoint.
 - Use **SageMaker Batch Transform** for batch jobs instead of provisioning real-time endpoints.